HCPSS/schoolsites-help/_posts/2014-07-15-replacing-files.md

 ![replace file](/schoolsites-help/images/replacing/after-upload.png)

-The follow message should display to let you know your file was successfully replaced.
+The following message should display to let you know your file was successfully replaced.
+You do not have to re-copy the URL and replace the link, Drupal does all the work for you.

 ![upload success](/schoolsites-help/images/replacing/upload-success.png)